DevExpress-Examples/AspNetCore.Reporting.BestPractices/AspNetCore.Reporting.BestPractices/readme.md

     viewerConfigurator.UseCachedReportSourceBuilder();
   });
   ```

-  ***Vasily:** Тут мы включаем хранение документов на диске вместо хранения их в памяти на сервере (ссылку можно дать на архитектуру). При этом жертвуем перфомансом.*

-- When the page or a UI region (for example, a popup window) that displays the Document Viewer is about to be closed, close the the viewed report to release resources consumed by it.
+- When the page or a UI region (for example, a popup window) that displays the Document Viewer is about to be closed, close the the viewed report to release the server resources (the Storage space and Cache).
 To do that use the client-side `ASPxClientWebDocumentViewer.Close` method:

   ```cs
   function WebDocumentViewer_BeforeRender(s, e) {